EliRavitz/find-the-treasure-frontend/README.md

 About this game:

 Remember that “find the treasure game” we used to play as kids?
 When we hid clues and let our friends follow the arrows toward the hidden 2-dollar prize?
 Well, welcome back to childhood 🥳
-This game is all about this childhood nostalgy, but much better😊 Our game allows you to build your own find-the-treasure game, wherever you want – whether it your neighborhood or somewhere else around the globe.
+This game is all about this childhood nostalgy, but much better😊 Our game allows you to build your own find-the-treasure game, wherever you want – whether in your neighborhood or somewhere else around the globe.
 It’s a very small world… and you are the boss😉
 You can play with your friends or family, build your own game path, plant your clues along the way and let them all go wild 😉

 Feel it yourself:

 In order to enter the game manager's area without registration, I put a button on the home page on the top right "Free passage for visitors" that allows free entry.
 Inside this user there is a ready-made game called " game 1- do not delete " which gives the possibility to see a ready-made game, please do not change it, but you can set up as many additional games as you want :)